 We are a proud signatory of the Outdoor CEO Diversity Pledge and believe in increasing diversity in outdoor recreation and conservation.

 03. Offset your footprint.
 Offsetting your historic carbon emissions and all emissions moving forward is cheaper and easier than you think.
-We use and recommend Carbonfund.org and Bonneville Environmental Foundation.
+We recommend you go Climate Neutral and join OIA’s Climate Action Corp.

-07. Set the bar.
-Develop a code of conduct for your factories to adhere to.
+06. Set the bar.
+Develop a code of conduct and environmental benchmarks for your factories to adhere to.
 Invest in audits to hold you and your partners accountable.
-You can use our code of conduct as a template.
+You can use our code of conduct and environmental benchmarks as a template.